BranTurner/Kirby-Laravel-Starter/README.md

 The implementation is fairly simple: anything Laravel doesn't want, pass to Kirby.

-- Kirby is imported as a submodule in `cms/kirby` - you can checkout any Kirby version you like.
+- Kirby is imported as a submodule in `cms/kirby` - the current Kirby version is Kirby 3.6.1.
-- `Kirby\Cms\App` is bootstrapped in `bootstrap/app.php`.
+- `Kirby\Cms\App` is bootstrapped in the `KirbyServiceProvider`.
 - All routes that are not caught by Laravel are rendered by Kirby.
-See `routes/web.php`.
 - Kirby-specific URLs are excluded from the CSRF middleware.
 See `app/Http/Middleware/VerifyCsrfToken.php`.

 ### Folder Structure/Kirby Roots

-You can change the folder structure in `bootstrap/app.php`, but I have set an opinionated default.
+You can change the folder structure in `KirbyServiceProvider`, but I have set an opinionated default.

 - Accounts: `cms/accounts`
 - Blueprints: `resources/blueprints`